Primary Navigation Mobile

 • Card sizes, speeds and lifespans explained

-Having the correct microSD memory card for your dash cam is as important as using the right key for a lock.
-Without the correct key, you can’t unlock the door; without the correct microSD card, your dash cam footage won’t be saved as it should.
+Having the correct microSD memory card for your dashcam is just as important as using the right key for a lock.
+Without the correct key, you can’t unlock the door; without the correct microSD card, your dashcam footage won’t be saved as it should.

-While high-tech dash cams will often ship with the correct microSD card ready to be slotted, this isn’t the case across the board.
-With dash cams featuring no internal memory, a microSD card is the only way to actually save potential evidence, so it’s important to find a reliable one.
+While high-tech dashcams will often arrive with the correct microSD card ready to be slotted in, this isn’t always the case.
+As most dashcams have no internal memory, a microSD card is the only way to actually save any footage for potential evidence, so it’s important to find a reliable one.

-With microSD cards being richly embellished with numbers and letters, and factoring in the sheer quantity of dash cam SD cards available on the market, it’s easy to feel lost amid these little plastic chips.
-In light of this, we’ve put together this guide to explain everything and help you choose the right microSD card for your dash cam.
+With microSD cards offering an often bamboozling array of numbers and letters on their packaging, and considering the sheer quantity of dashcam SD cards available, it’s easy to feel lost among these little plastic squares.
+We’ve compiled this guide to explain everything and help you choose the right microSD card for your dashcam.

 Editor's choice